twilson63/render-example-micro/README.md

 ## Environment

-When deployed, go to Environment and add a SECRET, this secret will be used to validate JWT Tokens for the service
+When deployed, go to Environment and grap the SECRET value, this secret will be used to validate JWT Tokens for the service.

+> NOTE: this deployment plan will create 5 services on render, 4 will cost $15/mo and 1 will cost $7/mo.